Gigabyte: US lawsuits

-Earlier lawsuits had ended in settlement with no court ruling on the question, such as a lawsuit against drive manufacturer Western Digital.
+Early lawsuits disputing manufacturers' use of "gigabyte" to mean 10^{9} bytes ended in settlement with no court ruling on the question, such as a lawsuit against drive manufacturer Western Digital.
 Western Digital settled the challenge and added explicit disclaimers to products that the usable capacity may differ from the advertised capacity.

 Seagate was sued on similar grounds and also settled.